 NYC’s dining sheds have created vibrant social hubs that have revitalized our sidewalks and public life.
 Now, we are on the brink of losing them and all the wonderful benefits they’ve brought.

-Four Iconic Waterfronts – Three of the World's Best and One That is could become the one of the best waterfront in the world
+Four Iconic Waterfronts – Three of the World's Best and One That Could Become Another of the Best Waterfronts in the World

 The waterfronts of Paris, Porto, London and Brooklyn offer important insights about what makes a place beloved by those who live, work and play there—and what doesn't.
 The secret is paying attention to how people actually use waterfront spaces.
 Below we show what sparks social activity and interaction in Paris and Porto— and how limited the options are in Brooklyn Bridge Park by comparison.